Nurses and midwives in a digital health future

 New Digital Health Capability Framework for Nurses and Midwives

-Australian nursing and midwifery organisations are collaborating to create a capability framework to support nurses and midwives in the digital workplace.
+Australian nursing and midwifery organisations have been collaborating to create a capability framework to support nurses and midwives in the digital workplace.

-Nurses and midwives across Australia will be consulted on:
+Earlier this year nurses and midwives across Australia were consulted on:

 - the specific digital health skills they need